Thomas J. McIntyre: 1954 Campaign for Congress

-U.S. Senate
+United States Senator 1962 to 1979

 Following the death of Senator Styles Bridges in November 1961, McIntyre ran unopposed for the Democratic nomination to fill Bridges's unexpired term in the United States Senate.
 His chances for victory were enhanced by a bitter four-way primary in the Republican Party between Maurice J. Murphy, Jr., who had been appointed by Governor Wesley Powell to Bridges's seat; the Senator's widow, Doloris Bridges; and the state's two U.S. Representatives, Perkins Bass and Chester Merrow.
 Bass ultimately won the nomination, and faced McIntyre in the general election.
 During the campaign, McIntyre ran on a platform supporting President John F. Kennedy's proposal for federal aid to education and for medical care to the elderly under Social Security.
-In the special election on November 6, 1962, he defeated Bass by a vote of 117,612 to 107,199.
+In the special election on November 6, 1962, he defeated Bass by 10,413 votes.
 He was the first Democratic Senator elected from New Hampshire since Fred H. Brown in 1932, and only the second Democrat to be popularly elected to the Senate from New Hampshire.

 McIntyre was officially seated in the Senate on November 13, 1962.
 During his tenure, he served as chairman of the Armed Services Subcommittee on Research and Development; of the Banking Subcommittee on Financial Institutions; and of the Small Business Subcommittee on Government Regulation.
 He supported the Kennedy administration on national wilderness preservation, youth employment, and increased area redevelopment aid, but opposed Kennedy's proposal for mass transportation.
 He supported an amendment by Senator Richard Russell, Jr. to remove funds for the Nike-Zeus antimissile system from a defense procurement bill, and endorsed a motion by Senator Margaret Chase Smith to add $134,000,000 for two additional nuclear submarines to the same bill.
 He sponsored the law creating share-draft checking accounts for savings institutions.